kaspanet/docs/Getting Started/Full Node Installation.md

 Mining Kaspa requires two components: a node (kaspad), and a miner.
 A third component is required to create and maintain a wallet.
 The node listens for new blocks while the miner is searching for blocks to report to the node.
 All three components are provided as stand alone files which require no installation.

 You need to either download precompiled binaries, or compile the codebase yourself.
 The first option is recommended for most users.

+Note that all three components must be running in parallel.
+That is, each should be running from a different console and should not be distured as long as mining takes place.

 #### Download Binaries